-Resource Description Letter to household A letter was sent on ministry letterhead introducing the survey and CBG as the ministry's fieldwork provider, and encouraging participation when the interviewer visited.
+Resource Description Letter to household A letter was sent on Ministry letterhead introducing the survey and CBG as the Ministry's fieldwork provider and encouraging participation when the interviewer visited.
 The letter was sent out to households in batches 7-10 days before the interviewer was due to call.
 This was done in order to improve householders' recall of the letter.
 Interviewers were also given spare copies of the letter to help engage respondents at the door if they didn't remember receiving it in the mail.
-Information leaflet A leaflet containing key information about the survey was also mailed with the letter, including (but not limited to):
+Information leaflet A leaflet containing key information about the survey was also mailed with the letter, including (but not limited to): what the survey is and why we do it what the information is used for what type of questions are asked who conducts the survey and when it will be undertaken who will be asked to participate 0800 number for CBG and email address for the Ministry, should participants want to confirm the validity of the research or ask questions.
+Thank-you card At the end of the interview, a thank-you card was offered to participants.
+The thank-you card contained contact details for the Victims Information Line, and also incorporated a feedback card which the respondent could complete and mail back to CBG free of charge.
+People affected by crime information factsheet A factsheet was also offered at the end of the survey.
+The factsheet provided an explanation of the criminal justice system and services available to support victims.
+The respondent also had the option of having the thank-you card and information sheet emailed to them (see Appendix B).
+In the main study 8% of respondents chose this option.

-20 See appendix A.
+17 See appendix A.